Introduction

 Impact on New Applicants: Navigating the 2025 Changes

 It's essential for new applicants to familiarize themselves with the application process.
 Gathering necessary documentation and understanding how these changes may impact your financial situation is crucial.
-Staying informed about the SGA threshold, which is anticipated to see an SSDI increase 2025 to $1,620 per month, is vital to avoid unintentional disqualification.
+Staying informed about the SGA threshold, which is anticipated to see an to $1,620 per month, is vital to avoid unintentional disqualification.

 2025 SSDI COLA Calculation: How It Affects Your Finances